Jon Cleary (musician): Jon Cleary & The Absolute Monster Gentlemen

-Jon Cleary & the Absolute Monster Gentlemen consist of Cleary on keyboard and vocals, Derwin "Big D" Perkins (born 1974) on guitar, Cornell C. Williams (born 1962) on bass and backup vocals, and A.J.
-Hall on drums.
+Jon Cleary & the Absolute Monster Gentlemen consist of Cleary on keyboard and vocals, Cornell C. Williams on bass and backup vocals, and Thomas Glass on drums.
 All of the band members, except for Cleary, were born in New Orleans.
+The Absolute Monster Gentlemen can swell to an 8-piece band, often including musicians like Nigel Hall on keyboards, Pedro Segundo on percussion, Xavier Lynn on guitar, and the Absolute Monster Horns.

-The band is generally well received, drawing large crowds of locals at classic New Orleans venues like Tipitina's and the Maple Leaf Bar.
+The band tours worldwide and regularly performs at classic New Orleans venues like Tipitina's and the Maple Leaf Bar.
 They are also a mainstay at the annual Jazz and Heritage Festival and have played at Bonnaroo as well as other music festivals.
 Rolling Stones David Fricke wrote of the Pin Your Spin album: "Cleary can be an absolute monster on his own, but Cleary’s full combo R&B is as broad, deep and roiling as the Mississippi river, the combined swinging product of local keyboard tradition, Cleary’s vocal-songwriting flair for moody Seventies soul and the spunky-meters roll of his Gentlemen".

 Other

 Cleary is interviewed on screen and appears in performance footage in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.
 In the film, Cleary performs a piano duo of "Tipitina" with Allen Toussaint.

 Cleary played piano on Annika Chambers' 2016 album, Wild & Free.

+Cleary was featured frequently on HBO's Treme.